-- Publication of research manuscripts in scholarly, peer-reviewed journals - Publication of monographs by recognized academic publishers - Grants from federal, state, or private agencies for research or innovative teaching methodologies. - Publication of articles on innovative teaching methods in peer-reviewed journals - Invited presentations on creative or original works at professional meetings, conventions, conferences. - Grants for purchase of equipment from external funding agencies - Obtaining a patent
+- Publication of research manuscripts in scholarly, peer-reviewed journals - Publication of monographs by recognized academic publishers - Submission of applications for grants to federal, state, or private agencies for research, equipment or innovative teaching methodologies. - Publication of articles on innovative teaching methods in peer-reviewed journals

+- Invited presentations on creative or original works at professional meetings, conventions, conferences. - Obtaining a patent